dimgeorgiev1976/scripts/README.md

 JSLint expects labels only on statements that interact with break: switch, while, do, and for.
 JSLint expects that labels will be distinct from variables and parameters.

+JSLint does not do any kind of global analysis.
+It does not attempt to determine that functions used with new are really constructors (except by enforcing capitalization conventions), or that method names are spelled correctly.

+It also inspects the
+# HTML content, looking for problems that are known to interfere with JavaScript:
+• All tag names must be in lowercase.
+• All tags that can take a close tag (such as </p>) must have a close tag.
+• All tags are correctly nested.
+• The entity &lt; must be used for literal <.

+JSLint also checks for the occurrence of </ in string literals.
+Youshould always write <\/ instead.
+The extra backslash is ignored by the JavaScript compiler, but not by the HTML parser.
+Tricks like this should not be necessary, and yet they are.